kingthorin/kingthorin/README.md

     - [Web deployed version](https://owasp.org/www-project-vulnerable-web-applications-directory/).
 - Reviewing/approving PRs and issues for [OWASP www-community](https://github.com/OWASP/www-community).
   - [On the web](https://owasp.org/www-community/).

+### 🌱 I’m currently learning ...
+- GitHub Actions.
+I like building things that use a lot of CLI'ish stuff.
+  - now looking into composite actions and hoping GitHub will add something that facilitates yaml based composition.
+(Ex: Here's my yaml that does commenting, use it in 3 workflows for this repo/org.)
+  - `pull_request_target` has been great in order to facilitate commenting and labeling PRs from forked repos.

 ### 📫 How to reach me: ...
 You can find me on: